-Having examined the foundational principles of Romanticism through Wordsworth's reverence for nature and Coleridge's fascination with the supernatural, we now move to the Second-Generation Romantic poets; Lord Byron, Percy Bysshe Shelley, and John Keats.
-Unlike their predecessors, these poets were often rebellious, politically radical, and deeply engaged with themes of beauty, mortality, and existential defiance.
+Our next lecture explores the Second-Generation Romantic poets, and namely Lord Byron, Percy Bysshe Shelley, and John Keats.
+Unlike their predecessors, these poets were often rebellious, politically radical, and deeply engaged with themes of beauty, mortality, and existential defiance, traits which reflect an unprecedented poetic and ideological endeavour.